A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: LinkedIn's Queens and N-Queens problem

 With the terms and generalisations we have created for the N-queens, we can define a fully general N-queens, and its associated QUBO, and particularise it to a number of interesting families of N-queens problems.

 The general N-queens problem is defined as:

-Given a board of arbitrary shape, of maximum height $N$ and maximum width $M$, on which there are placed $N_I$ initial queens in positions given by the set $A_I$, and divided into $N_R$ regions, which can overlap each other, such that in $k$-th region there must be $q_k$ queens if $t_k=0$ and $q_k$ or $q_k+1$ queens if $t_k=1$, and we have initially placed $p_k$ queens, the objective will be to place all the possible queens on the board such that the given restrictions are satisfied.
+Given a board of arbitrary shape, of maximum height $N$ and maximum width $M$, on which there are placed $N_I$ initial queens in positions given by the set $A_I$, and divided into $N_R$ regions, which can overlap each other, such that in the $k$-th region there must be $q_k$ queens if $t_k=0$ and $q_k$ or $q_k+1$ queens if $t_k=1$, and we have initially placed $p_k$ queens, the objective will be to place all the possible queens on the board such that the given region restrictions and pairwise attack restrictions are satisfied.

 The QUBO formulation of this problem is given in general form as